Canberra Region Lamb Rescue

 If you are then interested in fostering lambs and meet the requirements described, please complete the application form below.

 Sheep make wonderful companions!
 We match lambs of all ages with kind and compassionate people who wish to provide a loving forever home to 2 or more sheep.
-If you're interested in applying to adopt any of our babies please contact us for a copy of our adoption agreement and to arrange a property suitability check.
+If you're interested in applying to adopt please contact us for a copy of our adoption agreement and to arrange a property suitability check.

 Lambs - vital care steps to take as soon as possible